chesslab/chess-server/docs/index.md

 | stockfish | Start a game to play with the Stockfish chess engine. |

 Now let's have a look at the WebSocket commands available!

+The list of commands could have been sorted in alphabetical order but it is more convenient to begin with the `/start` command and continue in a way that's easier to understand.